Dozens of dogs tested in French search for woman's forest killers

 Frederic Trinh, the public prosecutor leading the investigation into her death, said Thursday that DNA tests had been carried out on 67 dogs -- 62 from the hunting club and five belonging to Pilarski and her partner.

+Antoine Gallon, the federation's communications director, argued that Pilarski's dog Curtis would have put up a fight if its owner was under attack, leaving marks on its adversaries.

+The time of Pilarksi's death -- between 1 and 1.30 pm -- also put the hounds in the clear, he claimed, saying the hunt only began at 1.30 pm.

-An investigation has been launched against persons unknown -- a common procedure in France at the start of a probe -- for manslaughter due to carelessness or negligence.
+The police have launched an investigation against persons unknown -- a common procedure in France when no suspect has been identified -- for manslaughter due to carelessness or negligence.

 Trinh said that police still had no main line of inquiry.